 Who will be the next GOAT?

-Of the players still playing, I see 3 candidates for future GOAThood.
-Judd Trump and Neil Robertson have already been mentioned and the third somewhat long shot candidate is Shaun Murphy.
+Of the players still playing, I see 4 candidates for future GOAThood.
+Last year, I mentioned Judd Trump, Neil Robertson and Shaun Murphy but I now realise I’d forgotten to include Ding Junhui.

-All three have won a World Championship but differ in what they need to do next to reach my definition of a GOAT.
+The first three have all won a World Championship but differ in what they need to do next to reach my definition of a GOAT.

-- Judd Trump just(!) needs to win another World Championship which would automatically give him 10 finals and 30+ points in addition to the 5 Triple Crowns he already has.
+- Judd Trump needs to win another World Championship which would automatically give him 30+ points.
+He already has the 5 Triple Crowns & 10 Finals needed to be a GOAT.

 - Neil Robertson needs to win another World Championship and reach another Triple Crown final.
 He already has 6 Triple Crowns to his name.

 What about John Spencer?
-His 3 World titles clearly means he has the pedigree of a GOAT but as noted earlier, being a star in the 70s limited his opportunities for the other Triple Crowns.
+His 3 World titles clearly means he has the pedigree of a GOAT but as I noted earlier, being a star in the 70s limited his opportunities for the other Triple Crowns.
 The question is what would he have achieved had all 3 triple crowns been played for the full decade?
 Would he have played in 5 more finals and won at least one of them?
-I think a case can be made he would have done this which is why I ask if he should be regarded as an honorary GOAT of men’s snooker.
+I think a case can be made he would have done this which is why I believe he is the honorary GOAT of men’s snooker.

 — Would you like to comment on this article? —-